-Although we show here that ablation of NTS CeA neurons failed to impact preference for sweet or bitter fluids, stimulation of the $NTS^{\text{CeA} \rightarrow \text{PBN}}$ projection increased consumption of a variety of palatable fluids, and revealed a role for this neuronal population in palatable fluid consumption.
+While we show here that ablation of NTS^{CeA} neurons failed to impact preference for sweet or bitter fluids, stimulation of the $NTS^{CeA \to PBN}$ projection increased consumption of a variety of palatable fluids, and revealed a role for this neuronal population in palatable fluid consumption.

 Our results, however, are markedly different to other fluid circuits that have been described within relevant NTS-neuron and PBN circuity.
-Oxtr PBN neurons appear to signal overall fluid satiation (Ryan et al., 2017), whereas stimulation of NTS^{LH} neurons increases fluid consumption, regardless of the identity of the available fluid (Kurt et al., 2019).
-In contrast, our data demonstrate that ablation of the NTS CeA neurons does not alter gross fluid consumption.
-Although we do not know the precise identity of the neurons in the PBN that receive input from the NTS CeA neurons, future work to classify which population is inhibited by the NTS CeA will undoubtedly be very informative as to how this circuit regulates the consumption of palatable fluids.
+Oxtr^{PBN} neurons appear to signal overall fluid satiation (Ryan et al., 2017), whereas stimulation of NTS^{LH} neurons increases fluid consumption, regardless of the identity of the available fluid (Kurt et al., 2018).
+In contrast, our data demonstrates that ablation of the NTS^{CeA} neurons does not alter gross fluid consumption.
+While we do not know the precise identity of the neurons in the PBN that receive input from the NTS^{CeA} neurons, future work to classify which population is inhibited by the NTS^{CeA} will undoubtedly be very informative as to how this circuit regulates the consumption of palatable fluids.

-Although the current obesity epidemic clearly has a variety of causes, sweetened beverages have emerged as an important target for both study and policy intervention by concerned government entities (Fowler et al., 2008; Malik et al., 2013; Centers for Disease Control and Prevention, 2017).
-Interestingly, ethanol has a sweet taste component in both humans and C57BL/6J mice (Scinska et al., 2000; Blizard, 2007), which may account for why stimulation of the $NTS^{\mathrm{CeA} \to \mathrm{PBN}}$ pathway promoted its consumption.
-In contrast, caspase ablation of the NTS^{CeA} neurons impaired ethanol consumption without affecting sucrose or saccharin preference, which, in conjunction with our results showing that sucrose consumption elevated Fos in the $\mathrm{CeA_M}$, suggests that there may be redundant circuitries that compensate for the drive to consume sweet beverages.
+While the current obesity epidemic clearly has a variety of causes, sweetened beverages have emerged as an important target for both study and policy intervention by concerned government entities (Fowler et al., 2008; Malik et al., 2013; CDC, 2017).
+Interestingly, ethanol has a sweet taste component in both humans and C57BL/6J mice (Scinska et al., 2000; Blizard, 2007), which may account for why stimulation of the NTS^{CeA} pathway promoted its consumption.
+In contrast, caspase ablation of the NTS^{CeA} neurons impaired ethanol consumption without affecting sucrose or saccharin preference, which, in conjunction with our results showing that sucrose consumption elevated Fos in the CeA_M, suggests that there may be redundant circuitries that compensate for the drive to consume sweet beverages.
 Regardless, it is worth noting that consumption of alcoholic beverages by people almost always includes sweeteners.
 The connection between ethanol and sweet liquid consumption in our data presents an additional convergence between these consummatory behaviors, and future experiments will focus on understanding how sweet beverages and ethanol contribute to adaptations within this pathway.

-Here we describe a genetically defined population of CeA neurons, $NTS^{\rm CeA}$, that are activated by ethanol drinking in vivo, and whose ablation impairs ethanol consumption and preference.
-Optical stimulation of the $NTS^{\rm CeA} \rightarrow {\rm PBN}$ projection conferred a positive valence and increased consumption of rewarding fluids such as sweet flavored and ethanol solutions.
+Here we describe a genetically defined population of CeA neurons, NTS^{CeA} , that are activated by ethanol drinking in vivo, and whose ablation impairs ethanol consumption and preference.
+Optical stimulation of the $NTS^{CeA\to PBN}$ projection conferred a positive valence and increased consumption of rewarding fluids such as sweet flavored and ethanol solutions.
 Stimulation of this projection did not increase consumption of neutral or aversive fluids, impact consumption of solid food (with the intriguing exception of ethanol/chow choice) or affect anxiety-like behaviors.
-This work highlights the $NTS^{\rm CeA} \rightarrow {\rm PBN}$ pathway as a fundamental circuit in promoting drinking behavior, and suggests that further examination of this pathway is relevant for the study of motivation to consume in the context of obesity and alcohol use disorders.
+This work highlights the $NTS^{CeA\to PBN}$ pathway as a fundamental circuit in promoting drinking behavior, and suggests that further examination of this pathway is relevant for the study of motivation to consume in the context of obesity and alcohol use disorders.